David Ishaya Osu - Creative Writing MA

 Have you got a story to tell?
 Our MA in Creative Writing will help you develop your creative writing practice, experiment with a variety of forms, and discover your voice.
 Find out how to make your way in the world as a writer, exploring your creative potential in a supportive and well-resourced environment.

-Our MA allows you to specialise from the start.
 You are encouraged to try new approaches and to work across poetry, fiction, non-fiction, TV drama, or even translation.
 In your course you’ll read a wide variety of texts, share ideas in collaborative workshops, deepen your understanding of form and technique, experiment and develop your own ideas and those of your fellow writers.
+You can specialise from the start.

 Attracting students from around the world, the University’s School of English counts major literary names such as David Mitchell, Sarah Waters and Kazuo Ishiguro among its alumni, and the Centre for Creative Writing has nurtured innovative new talents such as Jessica Andrews, Gonzalo Garcia Ceron, Sarah Crewe, Emmi Itäranta, and Amy Lilwall.